Stanley Ho: Career

 Ho began clerical work at a Japanese-owned import-export firm in Macau.
-He made his first fortune smuggling luxury goods across the Chinese border from Macau during World War II.
+He made his first fortune smuggling luxury goods and food across the Chinese border from Macau during World War II.
 In 1943 he set up a kerosene company and established a construction company with his money.

 Ho, along with partners including Hong Kong tycoon Henry Fok, Macau gambler Yip Hon and his brother-in-law Teddy Yip, bid for Macau franchises.
-By bidding high and promising to promote tourism and to develop infrastructure, they won the public tender for Macau's gaming monopoly license in 1961, defeating the long-time Macau casino barons, the Fu family, by MOP 17,000.
+By bidding high and promising to promote tourism and to develop infrastructure, they won the public tender for Macau's gaming monopoly license in 1961, for US$410,000, of which US$51,000 was provided by Henry Fok. defeating the long-time Macau casino barons, the Fu family, by MOP 17,000.
 In 1961 the company was renamed Sociedade de Turismo e Diversões de Macau, S.A.R.L.
 (STDM).

-Business at its flagship Lisboa Casino Hotel blossomed, the hotel later becoming well known internationally.
+In late 1962, Ho opened the Estoril Hotel, Macau's first luxury casino resort.

+In 1970, Ho opened the flagship Lisboa Casino Hotel.
 In the same year, Ho also set up Shun Tak Holdings Ltd, which was listed on the Stock Exchange of Hong Kong.
 Through a subsidiary, TurboJET, it owns one of the world's largest fleets of high-speed jetfoils, which ferry passengers between Hong Kong and Macau.

+In the 1980s, Ho pioneered the practice of subcontracting private gambling rooms in his casinos to independent agents.
+The practice developed in response to Triads' practice of buying hydrofoil tickets to scalp to tourists.
+Ho's practice developed as an alternative, which would allow Triad agents direct access to his casinos instead via commissions on sales of casino chips to gamblers.
+This practice evolved into the VIP contractual system known as the junket trade.

 Ho's investments in Macau were diverse.
 In 1989, after STDM took full control of the Macau Jockey Club, Ho became its chairman and chief executive officer.

+Ho opened a casino in Pyongyang, North Korea, in 1995.

 In 1998 Ho became the first living Macanese resident to have a local street named after him.
 He also launched Asia's first football and basketball lottery, called SLOT.

 Ho was named by the Canadian Government, citing the Manila Standard newspaper, as having a link to the Kung Lok Triad (Chinese mafia) and as being linked to "several illegal activities" during the period 1999–2002.
 Ho's alleged ties to Chinese organized crime have also been reported by the New Jersey Division of Gaming Enforcement, citing a U.S. Senate committee and several government agencies, when the state investigated his ties to American casino operator MGM Mirage.